 Following exercises are prescribed for meniscal tear rehab:-

 - Front straight leg raises must be done as a set of 8 to 10 repetitions.
-These help to strengthen the muscles on top of the thigh.
+These help to strengthen the muscles on top of the thigh this link.
 Lie on your back with your better knee bent and foot flat on ground.
 Tighten the injured thigh, keep it straight and raise the leg so that the heel is 10 to 12 inches above the ground, keep it there for 5 seconds and then bring down.

 - Back straight leg raises must be done in equal quantity as above.
 You have to lie on your stomach and lift the injured leg straight up so that the toes are 6 inches above the floor, hold for 5 seconds and then bring down.